 By Ndeye Fatou Faye, project manager at YUX Dakar.

-In partnership with the digital agency ByFilling, YUX Dakar has recently carried out a qualitative study on street vendors in Senegal.
+In partnership with the digital agency ByFilling, YUX Dakar has recently carried out a Human Centered Design study on street vendors in Senegal.
 Our designers spent several days getting in touch with the merchants to understand their technological uses, frustrations and aspirations.
 The aim of this public study is to inspire the design of useful digital solutions adapted to their daily lives.

 This study focused itself on coffee, credit and fruit vendors.
 It confirmed some expectations about the merchants … but more interesting, it revealed a lot of unexpected insights:

 - Although they also use Whatsapp, Messenger and Viber, the favorite app of merchants is Imo.
 They like it for its simplicity and reliability.
 Many of them are illiterate in French and use most of the time voice message functionality and emoticons or stickers.

 - Most sellers want to learn English!
 It is surprising given the few English-speaking clients they meet.
 But all the merchants that have been interviewed told us they were upset of not being able to exchange with American or English tourists, whom apparently they see coming more and more.

 - RFI (Radio France International) is definitely the favorite radio of the merchants because it is the only radio which provides news of their home country, Guinea.

 - The merchants are bored!
 They have extremely intense periods of rush (morning, midday and night) and long slack periods.
 Thus they desperately seek entertainment and information in their native tongue (Pulaar).